 It’s also possible to create a custom USB bootable media to install Windows 11 25H2 on unsupported hardware without removing the original system components.

-Although you can set up an installation of Windows 11 without all the clutter, remember that the tiny11 setup isn’t meant to be your primary operating system.
-The developers have built this project to install the operating system quickly on any hardware for testing purposes.
+Although you can set up Windows 11 without all the clutter, remember that the tiny11 setup isn’t meant to be your primary operating system.
+The developers built this project to quickly install the operating system on any hardware for testing purposes.
 You can think of it as a disposable setup.